 Ever since I was a kid, we would leave the Magic Kingdom for the less busy theme park….Epcot.
 As a kid, Epcot was not very exciting when it first opened.
 Over the years, Disney transformed Epcot into a "must-see" and "must-do" theme park.
 I think my highlights pretty much cover the whole park.
 What can I say?
 Epcot is awesome!

-Test Track/Soarin’: We’ll start with the obvious and lump them together, because who can go to Epcot and not go on each one of these rides at least once during their Disney World vacation?!
+Test Track/Soarin’: We will start with the obvious and lump them together, because who can go to Epcot and not go on each one of these rides at least once during their Disney World vacation?!
 Test Track is fun for all ages.
 The ability to build your own car while waiting in line and then your car races other people who are in the car with you is fun.
 If your car doesn't do well, it makes you want to go back and try again!
 When on Soarin', be sure to look around and take in the smells.
 Yes, Disney does disburse scents of particular items depending on where you are "flying" by at the time.
 While this is a great ride for all ages, some people with height fears may need a hand to hold or possibly a motion-sickness pill.
-I hope you’re all wearing sneakers due to all of the walking, but if you normally wear flip flops, don’t wear them this day due to your dangling feet.
+I hope you are all wearing sneakers due to all of the walking, but if you normally wear flip flops, do not wear them this day due to your dangling feet.
 You may lose a flip flop or possibly hit someone as it falls.

 Dining: Lunch and/or dinner at any one of the many restaurants in the World Showcase is a must-do!
 Some of the finest cuisine is brought to you by their respective countries made mostly by citizens of those countries.
 Some of them are rather pricey.
 Lunch is less expensive, but the menus can be different from their dinner menus at some locations.
-I’ve said it several times on this site that if you having the Disney Dining Plan, you have no worries about the prices in the dining plan participating restaurants.
+I have said it several times on this site that if you having the Disney Dining Plan, you have no worries about the prices in the dining plan participating restaurants.
 Just remember to book your reservations 180 days in advance.
 If you gave me one choice of a park to eat at throughout all of Walt Disney World including Disney Springs, I would choose Epcot in a heartbeat.
 Also see 7 Tips To Successful Dining Reservations to help you get the desired reservations at your favorite restaurants.

 Shopping: During the hot weather, shopping inside the stores is a great place to cool off and look at all the merchandise you can buy.
-There are the Walt Disney World stores before you get to the World Showcase, but don’t forget to shop at all the stores in the World Showcase.
+There are the Walt Disney World stores before you get to the World Showcase, but do not forget to shop at all the stores in the World Showcase.
 There are so many shops with unique products representing each country’s culture.
 Not to mention all of the great food primarily made by citizens of the country.
 The only pavilion that is directly sponsored by their country’s government is Morocco.
 All of the other pavilions are sponsored by private companies with an affiliation to their countries.

 Live Shows: Most countries have some form of live entertainment that perform at various times throughout the day.
 Go through your guide as soon as you walk through the gates so you can try to time your location to the shows you want to see.
 One particular show that may leave you wondering is how in the world the acrobats do what they do in the China pavilion.

 Beer: Granted, there are many, many places where you can stop for an alcoholic beverage in Epcot, but one of our favorite things to do is grab a beer at the outdoor stand at the Rose & Crown in the UK.
 Just sit, drink a cool beverage and rest to rejuvenate ourselves for just a few minutes.
-It’s now a tradition with my family.
+It is now a tradition with my family.
 Of course, it started with just my husband and I, but now we are passing on the tradition to our kids as each one turns 21, if they choose to partake.
-Even without the beer, it’s nice to just sit and look at your surroundings.
-While one of our favorite shows has now been cancelled in the UK, I still look forward to our favorite place to stop for a beer and "just be" with my family for a few minutes of downtime.
+Even without the beer, it is nice to just sit and look at your surroundings.
+While one of our favorite shows has been cancelled in the UK, I still look forward to our favorite place to stop for a beer and "just be" with my family for a few minutes of downtime.

 Candlelight Processional: (Seasonal) The Processional takes place in the theater across from the American Adventure pavilion.
 There is a choir and orchestra on the stage.
 Each weekend, a different celebrity narrates the Christmas story between musical numbers.
 Be sure to book a dinner package for the Processional in advance by calling 407-WDW-DINE.